quocbahuynh/ViqiumAI/README.md

 ## Core Features

-### 1. Omnichannel Integration (Facebook & Website)
+### 1. Connect to Facebook & Website
-Seamlessly deploy your AI Chatbot across your most critical sales channels:
+Deploy your AI Chatbot anywhere in seconds:
-- **Facebook Fanpage Integration:** Connect your chatbot directly to your Facebook Fanpages with just a few clicks.
-The AI will monitor your page 24/7, instantly replying to customer inquiries via Messenger, handling FAQs, and guiding users to purchase without any human intervention.
+- **Facebook Fanpages:** The AI replies to customer messages 24/7 automatically, guiding them to buy without human help.
-- **Website Widget Integration:** No coding experience required.
-Viqium AI provides a lightweight, custom JavaScript embed code (`<script>`).
-Simply paste this single line of code into your website's HTML, and a fully functional, floating AI chat widget will instantly appear on your storefront to assist visitors.
+- **Websites:** Just paste a single line of `<script>` code to add the floating chat widget to your website.
+No coding required.

 ### 2. Smart AI Sales & Upselling
 Viqium AI acts as a 24/7 virtual sales representative equipped with advanced sales tactics: